golemfactory/dapp-experiments/weather_stats/docs/response-time-measurements.md

 ### Outbound

-When testing Weather Stats app with outbound feature it yields timeouts in at least **~20%** of all samples.
+When testing Weather Stats app with outbound feature it often yielded timeouts.
 There also were instances of requests finishing successfully but after time between 5 and 60 seconds.
 Requests which exceeded 60s resulted in timeouts.

 ![with-outbound](https://user-images.githubusercontent.com/11493087/210322749-8276d541-0ce0-4fd9-9124-c4ee1e79c887.png)